Jennifer K. Stuller is a rebellion built on hope.

 Bio to Copy and Paste

 Jennifer K. Stuller is a writer, media critic, and feminist pop culture historian.
 She is the author of Ink-Stained Amazons and Cinematic Warriors: Superwomen in Modern Mythology, and the editor of Fan Phenomena: Buffy the Vampire Slayer.
 She has been published in BBC News, Bitch Media, and Geek Monthly.
-Additionally, Stuller is Co-Founder and Board President of GeekGirlCon.
+Additionally, Stuller is Co-Founder and former Board President of GeekGirlCon.
 A sought-after speaker, she brings her messages of media literacy and positive fandom to a variety of audiences, and speaks about geek culture and activism at conferences, libraries, and schools in the US and internationally.
 Stuller is a rebellion built on hope, and has vowed to use her powers only for good.

 At a Glance